gkv311/sview/docs/INSTALL.md

 *distribution/qmake/sView.pro* defines a project file for Qt Creator.
 This is not a self-sustained solution, but rather a wrapper over existing UNIX `Makefile`, allowing to develop and build sView for macOS, Linux and Android targets within IDE.
-It has been introduced as an alternative to Code::Blocks having severe stability and usability problem on many platforms.

-## III.
-Code::Blocks

-For historical reasons, sView building environment was initially defined by a Code::Blocks (https://www.codeblocks.org/) workspace, allowing to develop and build application on multiple platforms.
-Code::Blocks remains the main way for building sView on Windows platform, although development can be done using Visual Studio (see below).

-There are several building targets depending on platform (macOS, Linux, Windows) and debugging possibilities:
-* `WIN_vc_x86`,        32-bit target using Visual Studio compiler
-* `WIN_vc_AMD64_DEBUG`,64-bit target with debugging options
-* `WIN_vc_AMD64`,      64-bit target using Visual Studio compiler
-* `LINUX_gcc`,         Linux target, g++ compiler
-* `LINUX_gcc_DEBUG`,   Linux target with debugging options
-* `MAC_gcc`,           macOS target, g++ compatible compiler
-* `MAC_gcc_DEBUG`,     macOS target with debugging options

-Notice that the following compilers should be configured within Code::Blocks:
-* `gcc`,               configured to g++ or compatible compiler (on systems other than Windows)
-* `msvc10`,            configured to Visual Studio 2010+ compiler, PSDK and DXSDK
-* `windows_sdk_x86_64` (copy of msvc10) configured to 64-bit libraries and compiler toolchain

-3rd-parties should be either configured as Code::Blocks global compiler options or placed into "3rdparty" folder.

 ## IV.
 CMake

 sView comes within CMake scripts, compatible with Visual Studio 2015 and higher.

-Notice that for historical and compatibility reasons, sView install packages for Windows are build using Code::Blocks, configured to Visual Studio 2010 compiler.

 ## V. Building options